 Note how the above has been written in such a way that although it does not claim that Gaitskell visited Russia before he died, it avoids disabusing those who are already under the impression that he did.

-Another interesting point is the odd reference to "the coffee and biscuits" in the last paragraph quoted above.
+There is a reference to “the coffee and biscuits” in the last paragraph quoted above.
 No coffee and biscuits have been previously mentioned in the whole chapter.